fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 - **Ease of distribution**.
 Automated package management systesm distribute packages through a common package repository; this way publishers know where to publish and consumers know where to look for updates.
 - **Improved portability**.
 Solutions can be distributed without worrying about dependencies.
-- **Preservation of integratiy**.
+- **Preservation of integrity**.
 As long as consumers pick up packages from the common repository---rather than some other random source---they know they have the right thing.
 - **Enhanced communication**.
 Publishers don't need to inform consumers: for updates just check the repository.
 Also consumers risk less missing an update by checking for updates routinely.
 - **Leverages further automation**.
 Automated package management enables adhering to further automations like continuous integration.